The First Shifting Grains

 There was a pause.

 Then Temari commented, "You're a dead man."
-The puppeteer's fingers itched to cut the smile off the blonde kunoichi's face but he knew her statement was true.
-He really was a dead man.
+The puppeteer's fingers itched to cut the smile off the blonde kunoichi's face.
 "Why did he choose you?
 Don't get me wrong, I'm glad he didn't decide on me but…you?
 Seriously?"

 "That's kind of a dangerous assumption to make."
 Not at all like their father to jumps to such a risky conclusion.

 Temari pushed on.
 "The Kazekage asked you to do all this because he heard that Gaara chose not to kill you during last week's outbreak?"
 She paused and frowned.
-"Actually, is that even true?
+"Is that even true?
 Did Gaara really hesitate?"

 No, not really Kankuro thought.
 If there had been such a moment, the puppeteer firmly left it out of mind.